 They are Using

-Our employee experience is measured with various quantitative and qualitative measures taken by anonymous and named surveys like an organizational climate survey, regular Performance evaluation, 1-on-1 with the manager and HR.
-Onboarding is a crucial process for setting up a good employee experience so we have a practice of always having at least one mentor for an employee, a regular 1-on-1 with the manager and HR and Performance Evaluation review after 6 months in Span.
+The entire employee experience story at Span begins with our onboarding process and experience.
+Onboarding is a crucial process for setting up a good employee experience so we have a practice of always having at least one mentor for an employee, a regular 1-on-1 with the manager, and an HR and Performance Evaluation review after 6 months in Span.
 For ensuring a flexible onboarding that can be tailored according to employees' needs and feedback, we’ve implemented two questionnaires, the first questionnaire after 1 month in Span and the second one after 4 months in Span.
 Our Employee Experience Specialist monitors the results of these surveys and, if necessary, with the help of our HR Business Partners identifies the causes and proposes solutions to potential problems related to employee satisfaction and engagement.
 In the process of onboarding, we all partner up, alongside employees, to listen to each other’s expectations and adjust what’s needed.
-We also pay close attention to the offboarding process, where we have both a questionnaire and an exit interview.
+We also pay close attention to the offboarding process, where we have two questionnaires and an exit interview.
 This year we revised our old exit questionnaire and also implemented offboarding questionnaire.
 While in the exit questionnaire former employees answer questions regarding their departure, offboarding questionnaire covers questions regarding their experience of departure (how were they treated, how was communication in the process, and how was the process of the offboarding itself).
 Valuable information collected in that process helps us enhance the employee experience of existing and future employees and keep our retention rate high.
-Regarding the specific measures, we recognized these as the most indicative to us as measures of employee experience: Employee satisfaction, Employee productivity, Employee engagement, Employee wellness, Employee retention, Employee NET Promoter Score, Employee absenteeism, Employee-rating websites and last but not less important, Customer ratings as we are a customer-centered company.
+Regarding the specific measures, we recognized these as the most indicative to us as measures of employee experience: Employee satisfaction, Employee productivity, Employee engagement, Employee wellness, Employee retention, Employee NET Promoter Score, Employee absenteeism, Employee-rating websites, and last but not less important, Customer ratings as we are a customer-centered company.
 In 2021 we conducted an organizational climate survey and a 360° questionnaire, and the results of the climate survey and employee feedback led to the implementation of a meal allowance for all employees.